nickknw/nickknowlson.com/_posts/2011-12-04-seven-languages-week-1-day-2.markdown

 {% endhighlight %}

-<h4><b>3.</b> Write a simple grep that will print the lines of a file having any occurrences of a phrase anywhere in that line. you will need to do a simple regular expression match and read lines from a file.
+<div class="question"><b>3.</b> Write a simple grep that will print the lines of a file having any occurrences of a phrase anywhere in that line. you will need to do a simple regular expression match and read lines from a file.
 (This is surprisingly simple in Ruby.)
-If you want, include line numbers.</h4>
+If you want, include line numbers.</div>

 {% highlight ruby %}
 def rbgrep(pattern, filename)